8 Best Feedly Alternatives in 2026: Free & Paid Options Compared

 | Readless | Free trial | From $5/mo | Newsletter AI digests |

-- Feedly's free plan caps at 100 feeds — Inoreader gives you 150 for free with better filtering
+- Feedly's free plan caps at 100 feeds — Inoreader gives you 150 for free with better filtering, a 50% advantage

 - NewsBlur Premium costs only $36/year, making it the most affordable paid upgrade in this list